Khang-NT/YMusicContents/.github/TranslatorList.md

 If yes, please fill form below (Note: require translator account with more than 25 strings translated).

 - Your name:
+- Avatar:
-- Avatar (please upload it into https://imgur.com):
+(please upload it into https://imgur.com or attach it into this email)
 - Country:
 - Translated language:
 - Social profile (optional):